wiltso/shuup-product-variations/README.md

   - limit the section until product created
   - limit the section for products with exact one supplier

+- Unhardcode URLs

 ### After this addon:
   - Remove variations from shuup.admin (pretty much done)
   - Split product list to different menu items.
 Listing only normal products, variation parents, variation children, package products, subscriptions products.
 Then the current one lists "All products" but should be maybe available only for superusers in the future.